 ABILITY is the forecast of Delivery.
-How much your workforce is able to deliver, relative to the Demand to deliver?
+How much your workforce will be able to deliver, relative to the Demand to deliver.
 For example if 100 people are needed in a week and we have only 80, then ABILITY will be 0.8.

 EFFICIENCY is a proxy for planned utilisation and Financial outcomes.
-How efficiently are we using our people resources?
+How efficiently will we use our people resources?
 If nothing changes, if the Effort Profiles remain the same, then forecast EFFICIENCY is likely to be the resulting utilisation.
 If we have 80 people and have allocated work to only 60, then EFFICIENCY will be 0.75.

 INTENSITY forecasts how hard people are expected to work.
 If 100 people are needed and only 60 are allocated, INTENSITY required from the 60 will be 1.66.
 That is, people will have to work 66% harder than usual.
 People respond to excess workload by working longer hours and/or at a faster pace.
 Both factors tire people.
-The negative effect of long hours have on stress, wellbeing, health and productivity are well known.
+The negative effect of long hours have on stress, wellbeing, health and productivity are real and well known.
 The effect of pace is less discussed.
 Long hours over multiple periods of work reduce time to recover and fatigue will build.
-In some circumstances, INTENSITY might be considered a proxy for productivity.

 Armed with such insights, managers can now act earlier to better optimise Deliver, Financial and People outcomes.

-This continuous, circular relationship between Effort and Forecast Outcomes is called the Effort Management Theorem (EMT).
-EMT is the heart of RESRODEL, the ‘resource role model.’
+This continuous, circular relationship between Effort Profiles and Forecast Outcomes is called the Effort Management Theorem (EMT).
+EMT is the heart of RESRODEL, the ‘resource role model’ and its solutions.

 An enterprise employs 73 people in one Role.
 There’s an unplanned spike in Demand in February that severely exceeds capacity.
 Capacity remains consistent for 6 months.
 Allocation does not match capacity after February, for any number of reasons.

 Figure 2 charts the forecast Effort Profiles and Figure 3 charts Forecast Outcomes for the Role.
 Table 1 describes resulting implications and potential actions that should be undertaken to optimise the workforce.